-Only thing: watch out that this applies mainly to hard skills – for soft skills and creative leadership you may need to look at the specifics of each person in your team. for managers to help you quickly decide what leadership style to adopt – the aim is to go for clarity and speed, in both of them.
+Only thing: watch out that this applies mainly to hard skills – for soft skills and creative leadership you may need to look at the specifics of each person in your team.

 How to choose the best leadership style to develop your team and delegate